R-equivalence on group schemes: Introduction

 The assumption that $B$ is equicharacteristic arises from the fact that we use a geometric construction developped by I. Panin for the proof of the Serre--Grothendieck conjecture for equicharacteristic semilocal regular rings~\cite[Theorem 2.5]{Pa} (see also~\cite{PaStV,FP}).
 Recently, K. \v{C}esnavi\v{c}ius partially generalized this construction to semilocal regular rings which are essentially smooth over a discrete valuation ring and proved the Serre--Grothendieck conjecture for quasi-split reductive groups over such rings in the unramified case~\cite{Ces-GS}.
 We expect that in the future this approach will yield a similar extension of our results.

-Another motivation for the present work was to deal with the specialization problem for $R$-equivalence~\cite[6.1]{CT},~\cite{Ko},~\cite{Gi1}.
+Another motivation for the present work was to address the specialization problem for $R$-equivalence~\cite[6.1]{CT},~\cite{Ko},~\cite{Gi1}.
 Let $A$ be a henselian local domain of residue field $k$ and fraction field $K$.
 Let $\gG$ be a reductive $A$--group scheme and denote by $G= G \times_A k$ its closed fiber.
-We address the questions whether there exists a natural specialization homomorphism $\gG(K) /R \to G(k)/R$ and a lifting map $G(k)/R \to \gG(K) /R$.
+In this setting, the specialization problem asks whether there exists a natural specialization homomorphism $\gG(K) /R \to G(k)/R$ and a lifting map $G(k)/R \to \gG(K) /R$.
 It makes sense to approach these questions using the generalized $R$-equivalence for $\gG$, since we may investigate whether the maps in the diagram

 are injective/surjective/bijective.
 In general, the only apriori evidence is the surjectivity of $\gG(A)/R \to G(k)/R$ which follows from the surjectivity of $\gG(A) \to G(k)$ (Hensel's lemma).
 We prove that if $\gG$ is a torus or a simply connected semisimple group scheme equipped with a strictly proper parabolic $A$-subgroup, then the map $\gG(A)/R \to G(k)/R$ is an isomorphism (Proposition~\ref{prop_torus2} and Theorem~\ref{thm:hens-isotr}).
-In the case where $A$ is a henselian regular local ring containing a field $k_0$, we prove that for any reductive $\gG$ there are two isomorphisms
+In the case where $A$ is a henselian regular local ring containing a prime field $k_0$, we prove that for any reductive $\gG$ there are two isomorphisms

 and in particular there is a well-defined specialization (resp.\ lifting) homomorphism (Theorem~\ref{thm:hens-inj}).
-Note that the recent results on the local-global principles over semi-global fields~\cite{CTHHKPS} crucially use the existense of an (idependently constructed) specialization map for two-dimensional rings.
+Note that the recent results on the local-global principles over semi-global fields~\cite{CTHHKPS} crucially use the existence of an (independently constructed) specialization map for two-dimensional rings.

 {\bf Acknowledgments}.
-We thank K. \v{C}esnavi\v{c}ius for valuable comments in particular about fields of representants for henselian rings.
-We thank D. Izquierdo for useful conversations.
+We thank K.~\v{C}esnavi\v{c}ius for valuable comments in particular about fields of representatives for henselian rings.
+We thank D.~Izquierdo for useful conversations.
+Finally we are indebted to the referee for his constructive review.

 {\bf Notations and conventions.}

 We use mainly the terminology and notation of Grothendieck-Dieudonn\'e \cite[\S 9.4 and 9.6]{EGA1}, which agrees with that of Demazure-Grothendieck used in \cite[Exp.
 I.4]{SGA3}